MPMc-Git/McGitNotes/random-code/earls.md

 ###### Right-click and Open in New Tab

 #### Salesforce-related
+- [RenameForce](https://renameforce.com/) - A fun and hopefully useful tracker for every Salesforce product rename.
 - [ApexSandbox.io](https://www.apexsandbox.io/) - practice Apex in a Dev Org
 - [Focus on Force](https://focusonforce.com/) - training for certifications
 - [Salesforce+](https://www.salesforce.com/plus/)